The mock cable stitch is a very simple stitch pattern that adds texture and will give you a cable stitch look.

-Faux cables are a wonderful alternative to knitting cables if you aren't ready to tackle them or you simply want something a little different.
+They're a wonderful alternative to knitting cables if you aren't ready to tackle the cable needle ones yet.

-They're also great if you simply want to add some textured stitches to your knitting.
-And they'll certainly add some eye candy to your knitting projects.
+It's also a great way to add some textured stitches to your knitting.

 Whichever way you choose to knit these faux cables I think you'll find them much easier and fun to knit.